 Clinique Take the Day Off Makeup Remover

 If you don’t want to use pre-moistened cloths, here is a liquid solution for you.
 Clinique’s Take the Day Off Makeup Remover works on your whole face, from your eyes to your lips, even on waterproof makeup.
 It’s a solution for all skin types, and it won’t irritate eyes or sting skin.
 It truly is a solution that will work for anyone.
 The only challenge is finding how to apply it.

 Clinique says the Makeup Remover can be used before or after other cleansing methods.
 They recommend applying it to a cotton ball and then wiping away makeup.
 Rinse with water afterward.
+Repeat as necessary.

 The Body Shop Camomile Gentle Eye Makeup Remover

 The Body Shop offers this Camomile Gentle Eye Makeup Remover with chamomile extract.
 It’s water-based, and contains glycerin for extra moisturizing.
 There are no added fragrances or dyes, and their products are not tested on animals.
 It’s simple and it gets the job done.
 No fuss, but thankfully even less muss.

 Foxbrim 100% Pure Organic Jojoba Oil